stridecolossus/JOVE/docs/blog/part-3-cube/vertex-buffers.md

 In this chapter we:

-- Created new domain objects to define the triangle vertices.
+- Created new domain objects and supporting framework code to define vertex data.

 - Implemented the vertex buffer object to transfer the data from the application to the hardware.

-- Completed the builder for the vertex input pipeline stage.
+- Integrated the vertex input pipeline stage builder.

-The API methods in this chapter are defined in the `VulkanLibraryBuffer` JNA interface.